 Before building permits are issued, development plan approval is required for all new development, site improvements, building additions or alterations, or any other improvements to property, except that which is zoned for single or two family use.
-Contact the Planning and Development Department before starting your project to determine the appropriate approval process.
+Contact the Planning and Community Development Department before starting your project to determine the appropriate approval process.

 All new commercial construction and development projects involving exterior changes to property require review and planning approval, either through an Administrative Review process or City Council Review process, depending on the nature of the proposed project.
 If variances from the Zoning Code are proposed, additional approval is required by the Building and Zoning Board of Appeals.

-The process officially begins with a Pre-Application Meeting with the Director of Planning and Development.
+The process officially begins with a Pre-Application Meeting with the Director of Planning and Community Development.
 The applicant will be guided to the correct process and provided with a checklist of required submittals.
 See Chapter 1126 of the Zoning Code to learn more about the City’s review process and submittal requirements.

 Zoning Certificate of Compliance

 Regardless of whether or not a building permit is required for construction activities, any change of use, establishment of a new use or new business occupancy must be reviewed and issued a Certificate of Zoning Compliance by the Building Commissioner.
 Projects approved through the development plan review process will be issued a Zoning Certificate upon completion of their project.
 The application below should only be used for new businesses/changes in use for permitted uses that do not involve exterior changes to buildings or properties.
-If you have a question whether this application is applicable to your proposal, please contact the Planning and Development Department.
+If you have a question whether this application is applicable to your proposal, please contact the Planning and Community Development Department.

 Rezoning, Lot Splits and Lot Consolidations

 Where property owners propose rezoning of property, new subdivisions, lot splits or consolidations, review and approval by the Planning and Design Commission is required.
 For information about procedures for major subdivisions, lot splits and consolidations, contact the Division of Engineering.
-For information about the rezoning process, contact the Department of Planning and Development.
+For information about the rezoning process, contact the Department of Planning and Community Development.

 Construction, Alteration or Demolition in Historic Districts